 Those subjects randomised to closed loop intervention will receive training required for safe and effective use of the closed loop system and pump suspend feature.
 The visit will include training on connection and disconnection of the closed loop system, switching between closed loop and usual pump therapy and trouble-shooting aspects.
 Written step by step guidance will also be provided.
 During the initiation visit, subjects will use closed loop system under supervision by study staff.
 Subjects will have a meal according to their own choice and will be required to deliver a meal bolus for the given meal.
-Competency on the use of closed loop system will be assessed by the study team.
-Only subjects who demonstrate competency on use of the system will be allowed to continue to the home study phase.
+Competency on the use of closed loop system will be allowed to continue to the home study phase.
 Participants are expected to use the closed loop at all times during the 24 months intervention period.